-ZIMO:
+Zimo:

-A definite Rolls Royce price and feature wise.

-It is extremely well made and does everything it claims to do very well - which is a quite lot as it is a very sophisticated DCC system.
+A definite Rolls-Royce both price and featurewise!
+It is extremely well-made and does everything it claims to do very well - which is quite a lot as it is a very sophisticate DCC system.

 If I was to change from my own favourite at any time, this would make my shortlist!